mgimond/Spatial_pre2021/_book/A01-Data-Manipulation.md

 elev.r <- raster("elev.img")
 ```

 What sets a `raster` object apart from other R data file objects is its storage.
 By default, data files are loaded into memory but `raster` objects are not.
-This can be convenient when working with raster files too large to load into memory.
+This can be convenient when working with raster files too large for memory.
 But this comes at a performance cost.
 If your RAM is large enough to handle your raster file, it's best to load the entire dataset into memory.

 To check if the `elev.r` object is loaded into memory, run: